 Options Can Add Value to Your Transcript

-Quality human transcription services will provide you options around the type of transcript your receive.
-If a service claims to deliver human-based transcripts, but only offers ‘verbatim transcripts’, you should questions what is going on.
+Quality human transcription services will provide you options around the type of transcript you receive.
+If a service claims to deliver human-based transcripts, but only offers ‘verbatim transcripts’, you should question what is going on.
 Although the names sometimes vary, you should expect to see three different types of transcripts with human transcription service:word for word, summary/notes and verbatim.
 These offer different levels of detail vs. readability at a number of different price points — allowing you to tailor results to suit your needs.

 Word for word transcriptions remove ‘ums’, ‘errs’ and false starts.
 The detail of the recording is retained, but you get a transcript that is easier to read.
 These transcripts are also easier to produce, often giving you a price break compared to a strict verbatim transcript.